-Getting ready to send out an email campaign on behalf of your nonprofit?
+Okay gang!
+Who’s getting ready to send an email on behalf of their org?

-The point is, whether this is your first campaign or your fiftieth, this doesn’t have to be chaos.
+But whether this is your first campaign or your fiftieth, it doesn’t have to be chaos.
 A good process never hurt nobody, and you’ll definitely need one to execute something this important.

 There’s a method to this particular nonprofit madness.
 Let’s talk email.